← All SSD guides

 Buying a used SSD safely

-SMART data tells most of the story — check TBW remaining and the Power On Hours before you pay.
-A drive with 95% life remaining is often a great deal.
+SMART data tells most of the story - check TBW remaining before you pay.

 Start here